Skip to content

 • It is still a two-terminal load when driven differentially.

-Important nuance (where the confusion starts): even if currents are equal and opposite at the feedpoint, the two sides of an OCFD often have different capacitance/coupling to ground and nearby objects, because one side is longer and physically occupies different space.
+Important nuance: even if currents are equal and opposite at the feedpoint, the two sides of an OCFD often have different capacitance and coupling to ground and nearby objects because one side is longer and physically occupies different space.

-That can make the system more likely to excite common-mode current if fed with coax without proper choking.
-So people observe a real problem (feedline radiation) and label the antenna “unbalanced.”
+That makes the system more likely to excite common-mode current if fed with coax without proper choking.
+People observe a real problem — feedline radiation — and label the antenna “unbalanced.”

-When hams say “unbalanced antenna,” they’re often talking about antennas where the return path is intentionally the environment:
+When hams say “unbalanced antenna,” they are often talking about antennas where the return path is intentionally the environment:

 • Vertical monopole with radials: radiator on one side, radial/ground system on the other.

-• End-fed wire (random wire / EFHW): one terminal is the wire, the other is some counterpoise / ground / coax / station reference.
+• End-fed wire, random wire, or EFHW: one terminal is the wire, the other is some counterpoise, ground, coax shield, transformer capacitance, or station reference.

 • Mobile whip: radiator against the vehicle body.

-These antennas require a return path through ground/counterpoise and are inherently referenced to the environment.
+These antennas require a return path through ground, counterpoise, vehicle body, or station structure.
+They are inherently referenced to their environment.

-A dipole... even an off-center-fed dipole... is not that.
-It’s not “radiator + ground return” by design.
-It’s “radiator half A + radiator half B.”
+A dipole, even an off-center-fed dipole, is not that by design.
+It is not “radiator plus ground return.”
+It is “radiator half A plus radiator half B.”

 Off-center looks “unequal,” so people assume the feed must also be electrically unequal.
-But physical symmetry is not the definition of electrical balance.
+But physical symmetry is not the same as electrical balance.

-And they’re not imagining it.
+And they are not imagining it.
 Many OCFDs do this when fed directly with coax or with an inadequate choke strategy.

 Sometimes you can make contacts while the feedline is radiating.
-But “it radiates and you made contacts” doesn’t mean:
+But “it radiates and you made contacts” does not mean:

 • the pattern is stable,